In C#.net, all data types are mainly classified into two categories.

 Figure – 1 – Value Type

-Copy a value type to another ?
+Copy a value type to another value type in C#?

 If we assign a value type variable to another value type variable, then the exact value is copied and in that case both of the variables work independently.
-If we change value of any variable then that doesn’t affect to the other variable.
+If we change value of any variable, then that doesn’t affect to the other variable.

 Value Type Copy